A heating pad could be a good source of relief for sore necks and backs. Applying heat may help reduce pain in strained or overexerted muscles.

-Nathan Wei, MD, a board-certified rheumatologist and head of the Arthritis Treatment Center in Maryland, offered a simple method for making your own heating pad.
+Nathan Wei, MD, a board certified rheumatologist and former head of the Arthritis Treatment Center in Maryland, offers a simple method for making your own heating pad.
 You’ll need:

 - two hand towels

 - a ziplock bag

 - a microwave